 - omega-3 fatty acids

-Lifestyle habits and eating certain foods and drinks can potentially trigger episodes of A-fib.
-One such habit is smoking.
-Other examples include:
+Lifestyle habits and dietary factors can potentially trigger episodes of A-fib.

-- Taking cough and cold medicines that contain stimulants, such as dextromorphan or promethazine-codeine cough syrup.
+- Cough and cold medications that contain stimulants: Ingredients such as dextromethorphan or promethazine-codeine may increase the risk.

 Examples of healthful habits to follow include:

-- eating a healthy diet filled with fruits, vegetables, and whole grains
+- eating a healthy, balanced diet filled with fruits, vegetables, and whole grains

 - exercising regularly